-If you want to sell tradelines, it’s usually a good thing to start working with professional companies.
+Some people want to buy tradelines, but if you want to sell tradelines, it’s usually a good thing to start working with professional companies.
 They have the resources to get your spots sold regularly, as it will usually require something more than word of mouth to sell your spots.
 And they are always looking for people that have legit tradelines, always on the lookout for people who are good communicators who want to find a genuine income stream.
 And if you’re wondering what kind of credit cards they are looking for.
 Pretty much any kind, as long as they are with a major lender, have no missed payments, and have some history–over two years is considered a seasoned tradeline.

 But, Which Companies are Good Companies?